Skip to main content

 In the New Testament, James emphasizes the importance of caring for widows as an essential part of true faith.
 James 1:27 states, "Religion that is pure and undefiled before God is this: to care for orphans and widows in their affliction, keeping oneself unstained by the world."
 This verse highlights that caring for widows is not merely an act of charity but a fundamental expression of genuine faith.

-Notice, helping orphans and widows doesn’t come before our Reasonable Service.
-James explains this as part of pure religion, “keeping oneself unstained by the world.”
+Notice, helping orphans and widows doesn’t come before our Reasonable ServiceJames explains this as part of pure religion, “keeping oneself unstained by the world.”
 Scripture prioritizes individual growth and fellowship in Christ over outreach.

 Defining True Widows

-A "true" widow, according to Paul, is one who has no family to care her and who has devoted themselves to prayer and faith.
+Paul, in his first letter to Timothy, provides specific instructions regarding widows.
+1 Timothy 5:3 states, "Honor widows who are truly widows."
+Paul distinguishes between widows who have family support and those who are truly alone.
+A "true" widow, according to Paul, is one who has no family to care for her and who has devoted themselves to prayer and faith.
 1 Timothy 5:5 describes her as a woman who "has set her hope on God and continues in supplications and prayers night and day."
 This definition emphasizes the widow's reliance on God and her commitment to a life of faith.

 This is Biblical wisdom, Godly children should honor and care for their parents, not putting that responsibility on the church and the community, this is “pleasing in the sight of God.”
 We need such wisdom because if we loosely define a widow we may try to help those we should not.
 In 1 Timothy 5, we see the church was having trouble with widows, those who were merely idle, they were "busybodies" and gossipers, causing issues.

 Paul outlines other practical criteria for identifying true widows.
 1 Timothy 5:9-10 states that a widow should be at least sixty years old and have a reputation for good works, including raising children, showing hospitality, and helping those in distress.
 These qualifications highlight the importance of a life characterized by service and devotion.
-Not one who thinks of self first, who uses her status a widow to manipulate and take advantage of others.
+Not one who thinks of self first, who uses her status as a widow to manipulate and take advantage of others.

 Family Responsibility and the Church's Role

 Paul stresses that children should care for their widowed parents.
 1 Timothy 5:4 instructs, "But if a widow has children or grandchildren, they [the children] must first learn to show godliness to their own household and repay their parents, for this is pleasing in the sight of God."
 This teaching reinforces the biblical principle of honoring one's parents and ensures that family members are not neglected.
 Such wisdom about widows gives us guidelines as to who are true widows, or who the church and the community should help and when the children should take on that responsibility.

 Paul further warns in 1 Timothy 5:8, "Anyone who does not provide for their family, especially their own household, has denied the faith and is worse than an unbeliever."
 This strong language underscores the gravity of neglecting familial duties.

 I speak from experience, there will be those who deny the faith.
 There will be children who do not care for their parents.
 The burden will be placed on the community and neighbors.
-There will be ungodly widows, having nothing to do, not putting God first serving others, they will become busybodies and gossipers, ungrateful, using and manipulating naive people, having developed an entitlement mindset.
+There will be ungodly widows, not putting God first serving others, having nothing to do they will become busybodies and gossipers, ungrateful, using and manipulating naive people, having developed an entitlement mindset.

 We tend to have this mindset in the church that all widows are deserving of help.
 But when we use a Biblical perspective, it puts accountability and responsibility where it belongs.
 Wisdom comes as we live out our faith through experience and often through bad experiences we see the wisdom of scripture.